 It is always a good practice to introduce interviewees to department staff.

-If the interview process is taking longer than is reasonable, Human Resources will send letters to all applicants to apprise them of the situation.
+If the interview process is taking longer than is reasonable, emails to all applicants will be sent through Hire Touch.

 The immediate supervisor/search coordinator or the Director of Human Resources makes the verbal job offer.